Elias Moskos: History

 He gave special instructions to the monks for his funeral and memorial.
 If his instructions were not followed correctly the donation would go to another monastery.
 He would also cancel the donation of an icon of the Ascension of Jesus Christ to the church of Faneromeni Zakynthos.
 There was also an icon of the Archangel Michael in the church of Agia Sophia in the village of Koukesi, Zakynthos with his signature.
 On January 8, 1687, he wrote another will where he wanted to be buried at Faneromeni, Zakynthos.
 His heirs at this point were his two children George and Maria.
 He left them a massive fortune.
 Elias died on January 26, 1687.

 He began to employ Italian mannerism.
 This is apparent in Jacobs Latter.
 The artist creates clear foreground and background.
 His use of color is also different from the traditional Greek mannerism.
-Theodore Poulakis is considered the father of Heptanese School school because of his drastic transition to the new style of painting but Moskos is also an important member of the transition to the more refined style of the Heptanese School of the Ionian Islands.
+Theodore Poulakis is considered the father of Heptanese school because of his drastic transition to the new style of painting but Moskos is also an important member of the transition to the more refined style of the Heptanese school of the Ionian Islands.
 Philotheos Skoufos was a witness in a legal document for Moskos in 1677.
 The evidence indicates both artists interacted.
 Elias is sometimes confused with Leos Moskos.

 Elias painted his famous piece Christ Pantocrator in the Ionian Islands.
 The icon is housed in the Icon Museum Recklinghausen.
 The museum contains the largest Orthodox Style art collection outside of the Orthodox world.